mvukov/rules_ros/README.md

 ## What works?

-So far a subset of ros-core packages can be built.
+So far a subset of ros-base packages can be built.

 Here is an example.